malo-david/malo-david/README.md

 📂 Featured Projects 📂

-PY-Swap-Puzzle-Solver

-A project demonstrating collaboration skills in order to implement a game using classical solving algorithms (BFS, A*) and a graphical interface for users.
+PY-Swap-Puzzle-Solver: A project demonstrating collaboration skills in order to implement a game using classical solving algorithms (BFS, A*) and a graphical interface for users.

-SAS-Profession-Impact-On-Happiness

-A data analysis on the way the profession of oneself/partner affects hapiness significatively.
+SAS-Profession-Impact-On-Happiness: A data analysis on the way the profession of oneself/partner affects hapiness significatively.